jakecyr/home-assistant/README.md

 ```

 Device tools accept either the friendly name or a raw IP address.
 Update the JSON whenever a bulb or plug changes networks.

+Each device entry can include:

+- `ip` (required): the device IP address.
+- `room` (optional): used so commands like “turn off the living room lights” target every device in that room.
+- `aliases` (optional): extra phrases that should map to that device (e.g., “floor lamp”).

+With `room` and `aliases` defined, Jarvis can respond to phrases like “turn off the tall lamp” or “switch off all living room lights” without extra prompt engineering.

 Supported tool names: